schollz/beowulf_ssh_cluster/README.md

 ### Computation.

 Originally, a Beowulf cluster was used for computation.
-There are many more ways of getting speed out of multiple computers (like [here](http://www.mersenne.org/), or [here](https://folding.stanford.edu/)), so this is not the optimal use of a Beowulf cluster.
+There are many *better* ways of getting speed out of multiple computers (like [here](http://www.mersenne.org/), or [here](https://folding.stanford.edu/)), so this is not the optimal use of a Beowulf cluster.
 This is a cluster of antiquated computers, afterall, so most of them will be slow.

-The example I've included here is a computational-use though, the computation of the first ten million primes.
-As an example of the disparity between computers, here is a plot of the rate of prime searching for the computers in my cluster:
+However, the example I've included here is a computational-use - the computation of the first ten million primes.
+As an example of the disparity between computers when using a Beowulf cluster of old and new, here is a plot of the rate of prime searching for the computers in my cluster:

 ![Disparity between speeds of computation](https://rpiai.files.wordpress.com/2015/04/primes_per_second.png "Disparity between speeds of computation")

 As you can see, you'd need about five 10-year-old computers to equivalate a single modern desktop.
 Its probably just better to buy a desktop if this is what you want.

 ### Web scraping.

 A Beowulf cluster is especially suited for scraping, since the bottleneck is mainly the connection time to the website.
 Thus, the web scraping with a Beowulf cluster will roughly scale with the number of computers (or cores per computers).
 If you do use this for a web scraper you might like to use Tor so you don't get blocked - I've included a code block that utilizes Tor.
-Here is a plot of my results from the same computers I used above for scraping a website:
+Here is a plot of my results from the same computers I used above for scraping a website with and without Tor:

 ![Sites per minute per computer](https://rpiai.files.wordpress.com/2015/04/sites_per_minute.png "Sites per minute per computer")